 Even if you think you aren’t “into” poetry, you probably are more than you realize.
-Songs lyrics are usually poetry.
-And this is why, along with the music, songs can pierce or soothe our hearts as well as our minds.
+Songs lyrics are a type of poetry.
+Along with the music, songs can pierce or soothe our hearts as well as our minds.

 I encourage you to include poetry in your devotional reading, meditative prayer, quiet times, and soul care.
-Here are some poetry collections in which readers have found poems that helped them focus on God and his presence and love:
+Here are some poetry collections in which readers are finding poems that help them focus on God’s presence and love:

 “[These] poems individually and collectively pour out love for who God is.” –Glynn Young, blogger/reviewer